Learn Flutter Kick

 Kicking from the knees

-Place a ping pong ball in the water in front of the child.
-The goal is to move the ball to the other side of the pool by blowing on it.
-The child will quickly realize that they need to keep their head close to the ball and near the water's surface to move it efficiently.
-After a few rounds, you can encourage the child to blow into the water, creating bubbles.
+Place a ping pong ball in the water and have your child move it across the pool by blowing on it.
+They will quickly notice they must keep their head close to the ball and near the water's surface.
+After a few rounds, encourage them to blow into the water, creating bubbles.

 The hammer

-The "hammer" is a common swimming mistake where water is pushed backward exclusively from the knees.
-While some children may initially make quick progress using this technique, it becomes much harder to correct this bad habit later and teach proper freestyle technique.
-Despite enabling movement, the hammer technique is ineffective in the long term, especially for freestyle swimming.
-Exercises like the "bubble bath" are used to prevent the hammer and encourage proper kicking form.
+The "hammer" pushes water backward exclusively from the knees.
+It may bring quick early progress, but it is ineffective in the long term — especially for freestyle — and the habit is hard to correct later.
+Exercises like the "bubble bath" prevent the hammer and encourage proper kicking form.

 Riding a bike